MallyaAbhijith/Gokuldham/README.md

 Dear Members,

+After Cloning the repo double click the log file.
+It acts as a common chat group for the repo.

+How to use :: Just open it.
+Automatically date and time is typed.
+              Type your message and save the log file.
+             Then commit the changes of repo and push

 In summary, if you want to contribute to a project, the simplest way is to:
 Find a project(in this case its Gokuldham) you want to contribute to